rahul-gharat/dronahq-docs/docs/file-storage/data-queries/uploadfile.md

 ## Structuring the Query

 This query, requires a destination and location of uploaded file to work.
 This is quite simple, start by providing a name and opt the option when the query should run.
-Then coonfigure the details
+Then configure the details

 <figure>
   <Thumbnail src="/img/file-storage/queries/uploadfile.jpeg" alt="UploadFile Query" />